julienw/webdriver-click-with-modifier/README.md

 ### Why This Approach?

 - By default, `perform()` calls `releaseActions()` which clears the action state
-- Using `perform(true)` skips the automatic release, keeping the Shift key pressed between actions
+- Using `perform(true)` skips the automatic release, keeping the Shift key pressed
-- This allows the pointer click to happen while the Shift modifier is still active
+- `click({})` with an empty options object forces WebdriverIO to use the actions API instead of the direct element click
-- Much simpler than manually constructing `performActions()` with both keyboard and pointer actions
+- This is the simplest approach - just 3 lines of code!

 ## Project Structure